metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Next step is to grant appropriate file system permissions to firewall logs which are now written to `Logs\Firewall` directory inside repository.
 - To grant permissions for your account and firewall service run `Scripts\GrantLogs.ps1 YOUR_USERNAME`\
-Permission is valid until system reboot or until manual permission removal.
+Permission is valid until system reboot, any firewall setting change, or manual permission removal.
 - Inside VSCode open individual firewall log file under `Logs\Firewall` node
-- To filter log contents open command palette (CTRL + SHIT + P) and type "Filter line by Config File" and press enter.
+- To filter log contents open command palette `CTRL + SHIT + P`, type "Filter line by Config File" and press enter.
 - This action will create additional (filtered) log file in same directory called `FILENAME.filterline.log`
 - Config file is located inside `.vscode\filterline.json` and supports regex to fine tune your filter.